TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 * All members of the Admin Group will get 1 vote.

 #### Admin Group's Management Team
-* All members of the Project Direction Group may vote.
+* All members of the Project Direction Group will get 1 vote.

 ### Process to change the Community's governance structure or processes